rradczewski/ymmv/_drafts/What-makes-a-good-README.md

 What I also do here (with `nvm install` and `npm install`), is cover updating dependencies should they have changed.

-## Housekeeping / Troubleshooting
+## 🔎 Housekeeping / Troubleshooting

 > ```shell
-$ git checkout -f master  # Make sure you're on master
+$ git checkout -f master  # Make sure you're on master and throw away all changes
-$ git reset --hard HEAD   # Undo all changes you did
+$ git clean -xfd          # Undo all untracked changes you did
 $ git pull origin         # Retrieve latest commit
 >
 $ nvm install             # Make sure you're running the node version we need